Clarkson-Applied-Data-Science/bhojanha-final-project/README.md

 # bhojanha_IA626-Project
-# Real Estate Analysis with Per Capita Income of New York and Neighbouring States
+# Real Estate Analysis with Per Capita Income of New York and Neighboring States
 # Reading CSV
 Code: